 Henceforth, the Priority of incidents created on the service desk is automatically assigned based on its Impact and Urgency.

-Asset impact is used for automatically passing impact from list of associated assets to "impact" field of Incident.
-Priority matrix logic on Incident will be applied according to updated Incident impact field.
+Asset impact is used for automatically passing impact from the list of associated assets to the "impact" field of Incident.
+Priority matrix logic on Incident will be applied according to the updated Incident impact field.
 It can be enabled using the 'Pass associated Asset impact to Incident' toggle.